No Hydrogen, No Permit: Korea’s Climate EIA Is Rewriting the Rules for LNG

 The Shift

-In March 2026, Korea’s climate change impact assessment process — conducted alongside the environmental impact assessment (EIA) for new power projects — entered new territory.
-Developers building new LNG combined cycle plants report that the Ministry of Climate, Energy and Environment (MCEE) is no longer accepting hydrogen co-firing roadmaps at face value.
-The ministry is increasingly expecting concrete procurement plans: which supplier, what volume, by when.
+In March 2026, developers moving new LNG combined-cycle projects through Korea’s climate change impact assessment — conducted alongside the EIA for new power projects — started hearing a more specific question: where exactly will the hydrogen come from?
+A roadmap was no longer enough.
+The Ministry of Climate, Energy and Environment (MCEE) wanted the supplier, the volume, and the delivery timing.
 In some cases, according to developers involved in recent EIA consultations, the required co-firing ratio has reached 50% by energy.
 For a 500MW plant at 60% capacity factor and 60% net thermal efficiency (LHV basis), that means roughly 66,000 tonnes of hydrogen per year (Electimes, March 21, 2026; KEI calculation).

 Why Hydrogen, Not Ammonia